Weather in Indonesia in March

 What about the crowd & cost?

 Because the weather in Indonesia in March is still a bit unpredictable, you’ll find that there is relatively moderate tourist traffic compared to peak months like July and August.
-However, March still sees a considerable number of travelers during certain weeks, especially during school holidays and spring breaks in various countries.
+However, March still sees a considerable number of travelers during certain weeks, especially during school vacations and spring breaks in various countries.

 Hotel and flight prices are generally lower than during the high season, especially towards the beginning of the month.